 - The Information Technology team for an organisation.
 Such a team may have control of the computing infrastructure and security (sys-ops), and may well act as gate-keepers when exposing data for use by other colleagues.
 Commonly, IT has stronger policy enforcement requirements that other groups, for instance requiring all data-set copy actions to be logged centrally.

 - Modular extra functionality for Intake, provided by a package that is installed separately.
 The most common type of plugin will be for a Driver to load some particular data format; but other parts of Intake are pluggable, such as authentication mechanisms for the server.

 - A remote source for Intake catalogs.
 The server will

 provide data source specifications (i.e., a remote Catalog), and may also provide the raw data, in situations

 where the client is not able or not allowed to access it directly.
 As such, the server can act as a gatekeeper of

 the data for security and monitoring purposes.
 The implementation of the server in Intake is accessible as the

 intake-servercommand, and acts as a reference: other implementations can easily be created for specific circumstances.

-- a text-based format for expressing data with a dictionary (key-value) and list structure, with a limited number of data-types, such as strings and numbers.
-YAML uses indentations to nest objects, making it easy to read and write for humans, compares to JSON.
+- A text-based format for expressing data with a dictionary (key-value) and list structure, with a limited number of data-types, such as strings and numbers.
+YAML uses indentations to nest objects, making it easy to read and write for humans, compared to JSON.
 Intake’s catalogs and config are usually expressed in YAML files.